skn3/forme/README.md

 For this to work we would have to hook the `get()` and `post()` up to our web server code.

-The only thing Forme assumes of your code, is a container to store/retrieve certain pieces of vital information.
+The only thing Forme assumes of your code, is a `storage` container to store/retrieve certain pieces of vital information.
 You can see here we are passing the `req` object into `.view()` and `.submit()`.
-Forme will make sure not to pollute your container object, and will store everything within one root property `container.forme`.
+Forme will make sure not to pollute your storage object, and will store everything within one root property `storage.forme`.

 Forme has taken out all of the work and left us with the bare minimum of code to write.
 The only thing we really need to check for is if `result.reload` is indicating that the form needs reloading.
 Now while we could have designed Forme to handle page redirects, we chose to retain the agnostic approach!